Hummingbird Magnet

 Back to the Hummingbird Magnet… The makers of this little jewel finder stuck a double folded changeable 16″ special red ribbon to the bottom of their unit.
 Why… because we know it works, and its movement will catch the hummingbird’s eye.

-But let’s talk about those eyes…
+But let’s talk about those hummingbird eyes…

 Humans can see the colors red, blue, and green.
 Each color is represented by a cone within the retina of the eye.
 There may be 6 or 7 million of these photoreceptor cells (“cone cells”) in each human eye.
 Each cone is responsible for one of the three colors, and those in-between colors.
 So, the red cone goes from deep red to orange then yellow.
 The green cone will see from orange to yellow to green to aqua.
 The last blue cone will go from aqua to deep blue.

-The human visible light wave runs from a long of 700 nanometers (red), through a mid-size 500 nanometer long wavelength (green), to a short wave which ends for humans at around 400 nanometers in length (red).
+The human visible light wave runs from a long of 700 nanometers (red), through a mid-size 500 nanometer long wavelength (green), to a short wave which ends for humans at around 400 nanometers in length (blue).
 All the colors we see are in these 700 to 400 nanometer length waves.

 What about a hummingbird’s eyes?